-- A student shall be allowed to register for the dissertation course only if he/she has passed all core courses or has not failed more than one core course with score not less than 50. - ii) Selection of research dissertation topic and written proposal shall be subject to evaluation by a Supervising Committee comprising the proposed Supervisor, Co-supervisor and the CS Graduate Studies Coordinator, who shall write report and recommend the proposal for defence before the department, and pass on for approval by the graduate studies board who shall in turn give final approval. - Supervision of dissertation shall be in accordance with the provisions of the General Academic Regulation 41.9. - iv) Examination of Dissertation shall be in accordance with the provisions of the General Academic Regulation 41.11.
+- core courses or has not failed more than one core course with score not less than 50. - ii) Selection of research dissertation topic and written proposal shall be subject to evaluation by a Supervising Committee comprising the proposed Supervisor, Co-supervisor and the CS Graduate Studies Coordinator, who shall write report and recommend the proposal for defence before the department, and pass on for approval by the graduate studies board who shall in turn give final approval. - Supervision of dissertation shall be in accordance with the provisions of the General Academic Regulation 41.9. - iv) Examination of Dissertation shall be in accordance with the provisions of the General Academic Regulation 41.11.

-- Assessment of course shall be in accordance with the provisions of the General Regulation 41.7 - ii) The ratio of CA to Examination for course work shall be as provided for each course. - iii) Assessment procedure for dissertation work shall be as per General Academic Regulation 41.11
+- i) Assessment of course shall be in accordance with the provisions of the General Regulation 41.7 - ii) The ratio of CA to Examination for course work shall be as provided for each course. - iii) Assessment procedure for dissertation work shall be as per General Academic Regulation